bgoncharov/SwiftyCompanion/README.md

 # SwiftyCompanion
-IOS application that retrieve the information of 42 student, using the [42 API](https://api.intra.42.fr/apidoc).
+iOS application that retrieve the information of 42 student, using the [42 API](https://api.intra.42.fr/apidoc).

 ![First View](https://github.com/bgoncharov/Images/blob/master/SwiftyCompanion/gif/1.gif)
 ![Second View](https://github.com/bgoncharov/Images/blob/master/SwiftyCompanion/gif/2.gif)

 I spent about 6 days for this project.
-Actyaly it was one of my first IOS apllications.
+Actyaly it was one of my first iOS apllications.
 `SwiftyCompanion` has two Views: first View uses for login input and second View shows student information.
 Second View uses `ScrollView` and two `TableViews` to display student skills and finished projects.
 Also at this project I used three Pods: [Alamofire](https://github.com/Alamofire/Alamofire), [Locksmith](https://github.com/Alamofire/Alamofire), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).

 Alamofire handles HTTP requests.
 SwiftyJSON helps to deal with JSON data recieved from the server.
 Locksmith pod works with tokens, and there is no need to create a token for each query.